 Jesse Stone was born on this date in 1901.
 He was a Black band leader, songwriter, and music producer.

-Stone, Herb Abrams (his partner), and the Cleveland DJ Allen Freid made a trip throughout the south, eventually finding Bill Haley & The Comets.
+Stone, Herb Abrams (his partner), and the Cleveland DJ Allen Freid traveled throughout the south, eventually finding Bill Haley & The Comets.
 Stone decided that this band was the one to do it.
 He recorded Haley performing his song "Shake Rattle and Roll" on Decca Records.

 At the age of 97, Jesse Stone died in Altamonte Springs, FL, on April 1, 1999.